N3zzar/HR-Analysis-Project/README.md

 ---
 ## DATA AND REPORT LIMITATION
-- It was a fictitious data as it didnt really reflect some real-life data that i needed.
+- It was a fictitious data as it didn't really reflect some real-life data that I needed.
-- My design skills isn't that great yet so i just kept it simple.
+- My design skills isn't that great yet so I just kept it simple.
 - I couldn't think of any other insights to generate on the survey data.